 The final component of C.O.R.E.℠, Execution (E), is the act of serving the customer and doing business.
 This is also the eight-element of a successful business and can make or break a company.
 I have worked with clients who acquired important technology and product solutions from companies who failed to execute.
 They either failed to define the business, to find the customer, to develop the customer’s understanding of the solution’s benefits, mismanaged the production or operations, or all of the above.
 If you can’t do it, then you won’t succeed.
 Whether it is analysis paralysis, waiting for a “perfect” time, or moving too quickly or too slowly, the reality is that you have to execute to succeed.

 The Business Entity Model

 Sometimes the inability to execute effectively resides in the ninth element of success: A business plan and model that clearly identifies how you will generate revenue and profit.
 This means you have a plan of action and are not just doing random things hoping they work.
 It takes your business concept and gets into the details.
 It matches up the market problem with your capabilities and defines the solution you are selling to that specific market niche.
 It takes all the ideas, assumptions, and pieces of your business and pulls them together.

 The model is actually more about the process of developing the model and planning than it is about the document you produce.
-That said, in practice I ask my clients to put everything down on paper, especially if there are multiple founders/managers/investors involved, because it forces everyone to literally get on the same page and agree on the content from who the customer is, to the size of the opportunity, to the resources that will be needed, to the timing of key milestones, and all the other operational, financial, and executional aspects of the business.
+That said, in practice, I ask my clients to put everything down on paper, especially if there are multiple founders/managers/investors involved because it forces everyone to literally get on the same page and agree on the content from who the customer is, to the size of the opportunity, to the resources that will be needed, to the timing of key milestones, and all the other operational, financial, and execution aspects of the business.

 10 Critical Elements Your C.O.R.E.℠ Business needs